simp/simp-doc/docs/user_guide/Client_Management.rst

 +++++++++++++

-In SIMP, most managed, system configuration files are pulled over ``rsync`` by Puppet for network efficiency.
+In SIMP, most managed, system configuration files are pulled over ``rsync`` by Puppet to minimize the cost of managing them.
 These managed files include DNS configuration files and can be found at ``/var/simp/environments/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``.